|Yearly Average Snowfall||180 inches|

 What dining options are available at Holiday Valley?

-During the spring, summer and fall you can enjoy “comfort food” and a wide selection of craft beers at John Harvard’s Brew House in the Tamarack Club, coffee pastries and deli sandwiches at McCarty Café in the Holiday Valley Lodge, poolside service and snacks and sandwiches at the Tannenbaum Lodge near Sky High Adventure Park.
-During the winter Holiday Valley also offers cafeterias in all 3 base lodges, a coffee bar upstairs in Tannenbaum lodge and the Waffle Hut at the base of Cindy’s lift.
+During the spring, summer and fall you can enjoy “comfort food” and a wide selection of craft beers at John Harvard’s Brew House in the Tamarack Club, coffee pastries and deli sandwiches at McCarty Café in the Holiday Valley Lodge, poolside service, and snacks and sandwiches at the Tannenbaum Lodge near Sky High Adventure Park.
+During the winter Holiday Valley also offers cafeterias in all 3 base lodges and the Waffle Hut at the base of Cindy’s lift.

 What if I need Ski Patrol?